 - Short-Acting (Regular) Insulin: Novolin R and Humulin R

-Bolus insulin differs from basal insulin, specifically rapid-acting because it starts working within 15 minutes, reaches their peak after 1-2 hours, and stop working after about 4-6 hours.
-Basal insulin, however, is a long-acting “background” insulin that lasts up to 24 hours and mimics the pancreas’s function of releasing a steady flow of insulin throughout the day.
+Bolus insulin differs from basal insulin, specifically rapid-acting because it starts working within 15 minutes, reaches their peak after one-to-two hours and stop working after about four-to-six hours.
+Basal insulin, however, is a long-acting “background” insulin that lasts up to 24 hours and mimics the pancreas’ function of releasing a steady flow of insulin throughout the day.
 There are other kinds of insulin you can read about in our Type 2 Guide to Insulin here.
-Short-acting, regular, insulin usually starts working in 30 minutes, reaches its peak 2-4 hours after injection, and stops working after 5-8 hours.
+Short-acting, regular, insulin usually starts working in 30 minutes, reaches its peak two-to-four hours after injection and stops working after five-to-eight hours.

 When Would a Doctor Prescribe Insulin?

 According to the American Diabetes Association’s Standards of Care, healthcare providers are advised to consider prescribing basal insulin to people with type 2 diabetes when:

 - When A1C levels are greater than 10 percent (86 mmol/mol).